AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/consolidating-your-tables.md

 ---
 title: Consolidate your Tables
 description: Learn how to consolidate your tables and databases.
+exl-id: 6065bed3-fb84-4147-a223-92dc3e1b15a5
 ---
 # Consolidate your Tables